xiaozhanguva/starter-academic/content/position/position.md

 I have open positions for Ph.D. students, undergraduate/graduate research assistants, bachelor/master theses, interns and visiting students for our research group on:

-- Foundations to adversarial machine learning
+- Foundations of adversarial machine learning
 - Trustworthy machine learning and its application (e.g., CV, NLP and Cybersecurity)